JaskaranSM/megasdkrest/README.md

 # MEGASDK-REST
-MegaSDK downloading functionality as a rest server.
+MegaSDK downloading functionality as a rest server. this project is my [megasdkgo](https://github.com/jaskaranSM/megasdkgo) project wrapped in a rest server.

 # Documentation
 Documentation is divided into two categories.